oddjobz/pynndb/README.rst

 ORM - Object Relational Mapper
 ==============================

-The native PyMamba interface is not unlike Mongo in that it treats each record (or document) as a Python dictionary.
+The native PyNNDB interface is not unlike Mongo in that it treats each record (or document) as a Python dictionary.
 For databases that involve single / unrelated tables, this is fine and the most efficient means to access data.
 If however you're mapping relationships between tables, as you might with a traditional SQL database, maintaining linkage tables can be a bit fiddly, and it you're used to something like SQLAlchemy, the standard interface may seem a little raw.

 To this end we have a built-in mechanism for overlaying some structure onto our raw tables to give things a bit of an Alchemy feel.
 If you're not used to ORM's then this might look a bit like magic, but for SQLAlchemy users, you should feel right at home and hopefully wondering why SQLAlchemy isn't this easy ... ;-)